Free ROI Calculator to Measure Comms Impact

 Get the template for free without any risk or commitment.

 The key to maintaining the ongoing success of an internal communication campaign lies in achieving continuous campaign socialization.
-By ensuring employees not only receive the message but actively engage with it, discuss it, and integrate it into their work practices, we can create lasting impact and achieve the goals of internal comms campaigns.
+By ensuring employees not only receive the message but actively engage with it, discuss it, and integrate it into their work practices, organizations can create lasting impact and achieve the goals of internal comms campaigns.

-This is our eighth post in a series of 10, and it talks about ongoing campaign socialization in the context of a successful internal communication campaign.
-We share information about planning and creating internal comms campaigns as well as best practices for promoting and implementing internal communications campaigns.
-Because socialization and ongoing metrics work together, we also cover ways to measure and use campaign results.
+The need for ongoing campaign socialization was one of the 10 top challenges Maddy Rieman, Cerkl’s Head of Customer Success, identified during our workshop at the 11th Annual Strategic Internal Communications – West Conference in San Francisco in February 2024.
+This is our eighth post in a series of 10.
+It focuses on campaign socialization in the context of a successful internal communication campaign.
+We talk about planning and creating internal comms campaigns as well as best practices for promoting and implementing them.
+Because socialization and ongoing metrics work together, we cover ways to measure and use campaign results.

 What is an Internal Communication Campaign?

-An internal communication campaign is a series of coordinated messages aimed at informing, engaging, or influencing employees within an organization.
+An internal communication campaign comprises a series of coordinated messages aimed at informing, engaging, or influencing employees within an organization.
 It’s a strategic approach to ensure everyone in the company is on the same page about important initiatives, changes, or cultural aspects.

 These internal communications might involve promoting a new policy, boosting app usage, or increasing participation in benefits enrollment.
 The campaign uses clear messages delivered through various channels like email, intranet, or even in-person meetings.
 The aim, of course, is to maximize employee engagement and retention.